-The USC Helenes is the oldest women's service organization at USC.
+The USC Helenes is one of the oldest service organizations at USC.
 In 1921, Arabella De Oliviera established the USC Helenes under its original name, the Amazons.
 In 1969, the Amazons changed their name to "the USC Helenes" in order to keep with the Trojan theme of the University.
 The name was inspired by the iconic Helen of Troy.

-USC Helenes is a sisterhood of passionate and compassionate women who are driven to make a change.
+USC Helenes is a close-knit group of passionate and compassionate Trojans who are driven to make a change.
 We aim to set an example of kindness, positivity, and poise, on and off the university campus, by serving our school and various non-profit organizations in Los Angeles.
-Although our members come from diverse backgrounds, majors, and interests, we are united by our school spirit and our desire to give back to our community through hands-on projects such as walking dogs with Fur Baby Rescue, preparing food at the Downtown Women’s Center, and mentoring at 32nd Street School.
+Although our members come from diverse backgrounds, majors, and interests, we are united by our school spirit and our desire to give back to our community through hands-on projects such as preparing food at the Downtown Women’s Center, helping out on the CSU/Expo Urban Mini Farm, and mentoring at 32nd Street School.

 The USC Helenes acknowledge that USC occupies unceded land of the Tongva/Gabrielino people.
 It is important to call attention to the history of settler-colonialism and the ongoing struggles for justice and recognition of the living culture of the Tongva/Gabrielino people.

 As individuals who strive to work for dismantling supremacist systems of oppression, we are committed to naming the people of the land.
 With gratitude and humility, we honor the elders, the stewards of this land.